Chung1045/UniteRide/README.md

 ## Build your own
 > [!NOTE]
-> You need to provide your own Google Map API Key in order to build and use Google Maps SDK for Android’s feature, if you don’t have one, apply for one at Google Cloud.
+> You need to provide your own Google Map API Key to build and use Google Maps SDK for Android’s feature, if you don’t have one, apply for one at Google Cloud.

 ### What you need
 - Computer with modern OS (macOS / Linux / Windows)
-- Android Studio (Or other IDE that supports Android development)
+- Android Studio (Or another IDE that supports Android development)
 - Your own Google Map API Key
 - git installed

 ### Steps to build
-1. Clone the repository, either from Command Line Interface or from the IDE
+1. Clone the repository, either from the Command Line Interface or from the IDE
 ```
 git clone https://github.com/Chung1045/UniteRide.git
 ```
 2. Open the cloned project in the IDE of your choice
 3. Create two files in the root directory of the project:
-   - `local.properties` (if not already present)
+   - `local.defaults.properties` (if not already present)
-   - `gradle.properties` (if not already present)
+   - `secrects.properties` (if not already present)
-4. Add the following lines to `local.properties`:
+4. Add the following lines to `local.defaults.properties`:
 ```
 MAPS_API_KEY=YOUR_API_KEY
 ```